 AGEs are not just absorbing light, but can also emit it back as fluorescence.
 The fluorescence spectra of AGE-BSA and controls are shown below.
 The typical excitation wavelength of 370 nm was used here:

-This gain in fluorescence in the absence of glycation is one small example for how the two controls, fresh and control-incubated BSA, can be used to tease out whether a given change is due to glycation specifically.
-Whatever effect of AGE-BSA you are measuring, be it biochemically or on living cells, with our set of highly purified same-batch controls, you will always be ideally positioned to assess to what degree any phenomenon is caused specifically by AGEs, versus some other process that also affected the controls.
+This gain in fluorescence in the absence of glycation shows how the two controls, fresh and control-incubated BSA, can be used to tease out whether a given change is due to glycation specifically.
+Whatever effect of AGE-BSA you are measuring, be it biochemically or on living cells, with our set of highly purified same-batch controls, you will always be ideally positioned to assess to what degree any phenomenon is caused specifically by AGEs, versus some other process that also affects one or both of the controls.

 Bacterial endotoxin is a potentially critical contaminant in many AGE-BSA experiments, because it activates similar pro-inflammatory pathways as AGEs do.
-Therefore, we test it directly for each batch, and guarantee it to be orders of magnitude below where it would start to interfere in cell-based assays.
+We test it directly for each batch.
 Typical results are shown below.

 As shown in the table, we express the results as Endotoxin Units per milligram of protein, by back-calculating our resuspension volume and any dilutions made.
-We guarantee AGE-BSA and controls to contain below 1 EU per mg of protein, and in practice typically score much lower.
-This is all far below the concentration range where endotoxin would be a concern.
-We encourage you to do the math based on your own experimental aims -- but rest assured that this will be orders of magnitude below where you would see endotoxin effects, even if you use ungodly amounts of AGE-BSA.
+We guarantee AGE-BSA and controls to contain below 0.1 EU per mg of protein.
+This is usually far below the level where endotoxin would interfere with most experiments, but if you use a lot of AGE-BSA, it's important to do your own math.

 Gene And Cell Technologies AGE-BSA and controls are lyophilized powders.
 They ship overnight at room temperature, and are stable in this state for weeks.
 Upon arrival, they should be stored in the fridge for the short term, and at -80C or -20C for the long term.